Our goal is to share information and products that are truly helpful to renters.

 Landlords who violate these laws may lose the deposit entirely or face hefty penalties.
 The general rule of thumb is that you’re not responsible for normal wear and tear but you are responsible for damage.

-3. Take photos — before, during and after
+3. Take photos — before move-in, while living there, and after you move out

 4. Get a move-out inspection